David Packard: Hewlett-Packard

 The company grew into the world's largest producer of electronic testing and measurement devices.
 It also became a major producer of calculators, computers, and laser and ink jet printers.

 HP incorporated in 1947, with Packard becoming its first president, serving in that role until 1964.
 He was then elected chief executive officer and chairman of the board, holding those positions through 1968.
 Packard left HP in 1969 to serve in the Nixon administration until 1971, at which time he returned to HP and was re-elected chairman of the board, serving from 1972 to 1993.
 In 1991, Packard oversaw a major reorganization at HP.
 He retired from HP in 1993.
 At the time of his death in 1996, Packard's stake in the company was worth more than $1 billion.

 Packard was criticized for expanding into South Africa, where HP equipment was used to implement apartheid.
 In 1980, he presided over the groundbreaking ceremony for HP's headquarters in Johannesburg.
 When Nebraska became the first US state government to divest from South Africa, Packard remarked "I'd rather lose business in Nebraska than with South Africa."

 At Packard's instruction, the domain name "HP.com" was registered on March 3, 1986, and as such was one of the earliest to be registered.

 Department of Defense

-Upon entering office in 1969, President Richard M. Nixon appointed Packard U.S. Deputy Secretary of Defense under Secretary of Defense Melvin Laird.
+Upon assuming the US presidency in 1969, Richard Nixon appointed Packard United States Deputy Secretary of Defense under Secretary of Defense Melvin Laird.
 Packard resigned in December 1971 and returned to Hewlett-Packard in 1972 as chairman of the board.